YasminVTaylor/Charge-Driven-Import-of-Bacteriocins/README.md

 The 'norotate' command prevents co-ordinates from rotating which may otherwise give false results.

-To run the script cpptraj from AmberTools must be installed on the local machine The script can be run using the command below: cpptraj<cpptraj_rmsd_script.txt
+To run the script cpptraj from AmberTools must be installed on the local machine The script can be run using the command: cpptraj<cpptraj_rmsd_script.txt